St Paul's Church, Harringay: The building described

-The new church was designed by the London architect George Michael Silley (b.
-1834), and was built of red brick with Carsham-stone dressing, topped with a flèche.
+The new church was designed by the London architect George Michael Silley (born 1834), and was built of red brick with Carsham-stone dressing, topped with a flèche.
 The building was in the style of 13th-century English Gothic architecture.
 It was constructed of Peterborough red brick with Bracknell stone dressings, with a chancel, south-east chapel and bell-cot, north vestries, and an aisled and clerestoried nave of six bays with north-west and south-west porches.
 When built the church seated 700.
 (NB The chancel and Lady Chapel, both in a later Decorated English Gothic style, were not completed until 1903).

 At the entrance to the chancel was an open, oak screen, and in the chancel itself were the choir stalls arranged collegiate fashion, leading up to an altar.
 A magnificent organ was made by J. W. Walker & Sons Ltd, and was latterly maintained by Hill, Norman and Beard Ltd., of Hornsey.
 The church's stained glass windows were designed by John Byam Liston Shaw (1872–1919).